ibm-cloud-docs/containers/cs_locations.md

 Free clusters are limited to specific locations and are available for only classic infrastructure, not VPC infrastructure.
 {: shortdesc}

-**Creating a free cluster in the CLI**: Before you create a free cluster, you must target a region by running `ibmcloud ks region-set`.
+**Creating a free cluster in the CLI**: Before you create a free cluster, you must target a region by running `ibmcloud ks region set`.
 Your cluster is created in a data center within the region that you target.
 You cannot specify the data center.
 The following regions are available.
 * Sydney metro in `ap-south`
 * Frankfurt metro in `eu-central`
 * London metro in `uk-south`